edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 I really think that for me, everything changed after I had attended my first hackathon.
 I had really only attended on a whim, and almost forgot to sign up on time.

 Man the project was shit, and I had no idea what I was doing. **But it was fun.** Sitting down and going from nothing to something reminded me of why I had originally chosen to study computer science.
-From that point forward, I had decided that at least for me, programming was more than a career.

-From then onwards I optimized for (not that I didn't spend or waste my time on misc. interests):
+From that point forward, I had decided that at least for me, programming was more than a career, and instead optimized for (not that I didn't spend or waste my time as well):

 1. Being engineer who could make things
 2. Maximize my surface area of luck for getting to work on something cool